natenka/pyneng-book-en/docs/source/book/20_jinja2/include.rst

 include
 -------

-**include** expression allows you to add one template to another.
+``Include`` expression allows you to add one template to another.

-Variables that are transmitted as data must contain all data for both the master template and the one that is added through **include**.
+Variables that are transmitted as data must contain all data for both the master template and the one that is added through ``include``.

 Template templates/vlans.txt: